Senior Health Articles

 Scabies is a contagious disease that is common in long-term care facilities like nursing homes and assisted living communities.
 The resulting rash can be extremely uncomfortable, and it may take multiple rounds of treatment to get rid of the parasites.

-Many diseases and conditions can cause difficulties with eating and swallowing.
-Dysphagia can pose serious risks of choking, aspiration pneumonia, or abscesses in the lungs.
+Difficulties with swallowing, called dysphagia, can affect one’s ability to eat and pose risks like choking and aspiration pneumonia.
 Learn the signs of dysphagia and how to help your loved one eat and drink safely.

 Many caregivers have patients who refuse to stop picking at their skin, which can result in open wounds, infection, and scarring.
 There may not be an obvious reason or cure for this behavior, but there are underlying triggers that can be addressed.